Blubberli/argmin2024-perspective/README.md

       putting more weight on the top-ranked arguments, since it is more important to retrieve relevant arguments at lower ranks.
     - ***P@k***: Precision at k (P@k): this metric quantifies how many of the top-k retrieved arguments are relevant.
-- **Fairness**: We will evaluate the fairness of the retrieval system by considering to what extent the ranking represents a diverse set of socio-cultural properties and whether minority groups are represented in the top-k retrieved arguments.
+- **Diversity**: We will evaluate the fairness of the retrieval system by considering to what extent the ranking represents a diverse set of socio-cultural properties and whether minority groups are represented in the top-k retrieved arguments.
 Note that fairness for each query will be evaluated based on all socio-cultural properties that are not part of the query.
 The metrics will be averaged across all variables.